Featured on Forbes Health as one of the best online solutions for ADHD therapy (Read Article)

 In clinical trials, higher rates of suicidal thoughts and behavior were reported in pediatric patients treated with Qelbree than in patients treated with placebo.
 Closely monitor for worsening and emergence of suicidal thoughts and behaviors.
 Per - Qelbree FDA Label

-It is FDA-approved to treat ADHD for children and adults ages 6-65.
+Qelbree (generic viloxazine) is a non-stimulant medication for attention-deficit/hyperactivity disorder (ADHD).
+It is FDA-approved to treat ADHD for children and adults ages 6-65, though here at ADHD Advisor, we only prescribe it for adults 18 and up.
 Qelbree is sold as an extended-release pill, allowing the medication to slowly work in the system and provide symptom relief.
+It comes in capsule form in different strengths, which your provider can adjust to fit your needs.

 How Qelbree Works

 Qelbree helps to reduce hyperactivity, improve focus, and regulate impulsivity in people with ADHD.
-Its mechanism of action is much different than stimulants or even from other non-stimulants such as guanfacine and atomoxetine.
+Its mechanism of action is much different fromthan stimulants or even from other non-stimulants such as guanfacine (Intuniv) and atomoxetine (Strattera).
 It may have less potential for abuse than other ADHD treatments, especially stimulants.

 Who Can Take Qelbree?